-I have started buying my son the Dove Men + Care line because they offer fresh scented, dual purpose products like Body + Face Wash and Shampoo + Conditioner, which should making showering faster a breeze (key word here being should).
+They offer fresh scented, dual purpose products like Body + Face Wash and Shampoo + Conditioner, which should making the teen in shower situation move a whole lot faster (key word here being should).

-5. When all else fails and the showers haven’t gotten any faster and you find yourself losing your voice due to yelling hurry up over and over again outside the bathroom door, then it is time for tough love.
+When all else fails and the showers still haven’t gotten any faster and you find yourself losing your voice due to yelling hurry up over and over again outside the bathroom door, then it is time for a little tough love.

-Turn off the hot water, let the cold water flow and watch your teen shower the fastest you have seen him shower in your life (mean Mom over here)!
+Turn the the temperature down, let the cold water flow and watch your teen shower the fastest you have ever seen them shower in your life!

 Does your teen, you, or someone else in your home tend to take long showers?